Northern Radiotherapy Network

 We want to drive improvements in radiotherapy treatments and techniques through research and clinical trials.

-To help us do this, we recognise the need to raise awareness of radiotherapy research and clinical trials and reduce the barriers for people participating.
+To help us do this, we recognise the need to raise awareness of radiotherapy research and clinical trials and reduce the barriers for participation.

-We've talked to patients and clinicians about how to do this and people suggested a video would be a useful resource to provide information and raise awareness about research and trials.
+We talked to patients and clinicians about how to do this and a video was suggested as a useful resource to provide information and raise awareness about research and trials.

 We worked with patients and staff to co-produce a video.
 Over 40 people across the country contacted us to be part of a focus group to agree what should be included in the video.